Whitfield, Kent

-Whitfield is an ancient village, civil parish and electoral ward in the English county of Kent.
+Whitfield is a village, civil parish and electoral ward in the English county of Kent.
 It now forms part of the urban area of the town of Dover.
 It has a modern counterpart in the large settlement located at the junction of the A2 and A256 roads, some four miles (6.4 km) north of Dover.

 Overview

-The village itself (Church Whitfield) can claim ancient roots in that evidence of both Roman and Saxon settlements have been unearthed.
+The village itself (Church Whitfield) has ancient roots, with evidence of both Roman and Saxon settlements.
 The village church, dedicated to St Peter, has two Saxon windows, and the bell is from the 13th century, or earlier.
 St Peter's Church is a 10th-century Saxon Church largely rebuilt in Norman times, though the church is first mentioned in 762 AD.
 It was restored and enlarged in 1894.

 There is also an early Congregational Chapel in the village (Chapel Rd) dating to 1781 but rebuilt in 1867.
-Whitfield also had its own windmill for many years, with a bakery beneath.
-It was built in about 1755 and was owned by generations of the Cadman family.
-In 1900 the mill was left to decay and was finally demolished in 1916 though the mill house still stands in Napchester Road.
+Whitfield also had a windmill, with a bakery beneath.
+It was built about 1755 in Napchester Road and was owned by generations of the Cadman family.
+In 1900 the mill was left to decay and was finally demolished in 1916, though the mill house remains.

 The modern Whitfield began to appear when the more affluent citizens of Dover built their homes in "West Whitfeld", alongside what was to become the A2 trunk road which bypassed the village.
-Modern (post-Second World War) development enlarged the new village and in the 1960s Beauxfield was built then extended in the 1980s.
+Post-Second World War development enlarged the new village and in the 1960s Beauxfield was built, then extended in the 1980s.

-The 1970s saw with the introduction of Newlands, Cranleigh Drive and Farncombe Way.
-Again in 2005, the government proposed a maximum of 9,900 new homes to be built on greenfield sites around the village, doubling its size.
+The 1970s saw the building of new residential roads.
+In 2005, the government proposed a maximum of 9,900 new homes to be built on greenfield sites around the village, doubling its size.
 The Whitfield Action Group was set up to oppose any large scale developments while accepting natural growth.
 It was confirmed, in February 2010, that this figure will now be 6,000 new homes built.